Absence of local conserved charges of the Fredkin spin chain and its truncated versions: Absence of general k -local conserved charges

 Consider the $k$-local operator

 where we set $\overline{\mathcal{A}} = YX$ without loss of generality.
 It has the following commutator

 It is connected to other charges through the commutators

-Here we temporarily ignore the coefficient $-2$ of the $ZZ$ Hamiltonian term, and we will take it into account when considering the coefficients relations later.
-Note that the charges in Eqs. (\ref{odd_special_charge}) and (\ref{odd_special_charge_3}) are $k-1$-local, and the charge in Eq. (\ref{odd_special_charge_4}) is $k-2$-local.
+Here we temporarily ignore the coefficient $-2$ of Hamiltonian terms $YY$ and $ZZ$, and we will take it into account when considering the coefficients relations later.
+Note that the charge in Eq. (\ref{odd_special_charge_3}) are $k-1$-local, and the charge in Eq. (\ref{odd_special_charge_4}) is $(k-2)$-local.

-We notice that the charge in Eq. (\ref{odd_special_charge}) forms pair with a $k$-local charge $(XXYXYX\cdots YZY)_{j-2}^k$, through the commutators